-The iPad Revolution – How Learning Will Never Be the Same Again
+With iPads, Learning Will Never Be The Same Again

 Beyond being a media player, a web browser, an expensive organiser and a games console, the iPad has another use, one that’s perhaps more important than any of the others.